-Note 1 - Previous therapy (Non-core)
+Note 1 - Clinical information (Core and Non-core)

 Clinical information about previous surgery or the use of neoadjuvant therapy will help the pathologist correctly interpret the histologic findings.
-While the extent of tumour necrosis or post-therapy fibrosis are not currently used as an important guide to management for most types of laryngeal cancer, it is good practice to document the effects of previous treatment as part of a free text report.
-Pragmatically, an estimate of the amount (percentage tumour volume) of necrosis or fibrosis can be provided as free text.
+While the extent of tumour necrosis or post-therapy fibrosis are not currently used as an important guide to management, it is good practice to document the effects of previous treatment within the 'other' free text box, pragmatically, estimating the percentage tumour volume affected by necrosis or fibrosis.

-In the case of prior treatment, it is necessary to state the initial stage of the disease or at least information about the mobility of the larynx.
+In the case of prior treatment, the initial stage of the disease or at least information about the mobility of the larynx are helpful guides to staging.